flexa-markup-language/bml/README.md

-# BPS Data Handling Format
+# The BPS Data Serialization Language

 BPS is a key-value data handling structure.
 It allows to manipulate data in several types, even arrays.